makrai/notes/ladhak2010-benchmark-crossling-summ.md

     * the ordering of steps may differ for the same article across languages,
       * we align each step using the corresponding illustrative image, as shown
 * WikiLingua
-  * 141,457 unique English articles.
-Each of the
+  * 141,457 unique English articles
   * other 17 languages has, on average, 42,783 articles that align with an en
-  * the largest dataset with parallel articles and summaries for cross-lingual abstractive summarization to date.
-This further opens up avenues 3 to
+  * the largest dataset with parallel articles and summaries for cross-lingual abstractive summarization to date
 * for cross-lingual and multilingual summarization

-## 4.1 baselines.
-We then propose a
+## 4.1 baselines

 ## 4.2 Direct Cross-lingual Summarization

-* method for direct crosslingual abstractive summarization, leveraging synthetic data and machine translation as a pre-training step.
-We show that
+* method for direct crosslingual abstractive summarization, leveraging synthetic data and machine translation as a pre-training step

 # 5 Results and Analysis